 PARIS, March 5 Vivendi said a New York

-court had dismissed securities fraud claims made by GAMCO
+court had dismissed securities fraud claims by GAMCO Investors

-GAMCO Investors is a small group of investors who pursued a
+GAMCO Investors is a group of shareholders that pursued a

 separate legal case against Vivendi and did not join a